Skip to main content

 • Mouse control switches based on who clicks last.
 Remind your student to click when it’s their turn to type or move a tile.

-💡 Be sure to test Zoom's screensharing and mouse control functionality with a friend or colleague before using it with a student.
+💡 Test Zoom's screensharing and remote control functionality with a friend or colleague before using it with a student.

 Related Articles